 In an ever-changing economic climate with space in the capital particularly limited, regeneration opportunities are essential for the continued development of an area.
 They breathe much-needed new life into towns and cities.
-In this article, our team at Blakeney Leigh will be highlighting what services are provided by a regeneration consultancy allowing you to understand the valuable work carried out within the industry.
+In this article, our team at Blakeney Leigh will be highlighting what services are provided, allowing you to understand the valuable work carried out within the industry.

 Without regeneration projects, areas may fall into disrepair.
 Instead, we are able to build bespoke and creative solutions to deliver sustainable, thriving communities.
 Our dedicated team of experts seek to bring lasting improvement to the economic, physical, social and environmental condition of an area.
 Find out more about the work we do, from opportunity identification and site appraisal to full multi-discipline design…